ilanschnell/bitarray/doc/represent.rst

 See `variable length format <./variable_length.rst>`__ for this representation.

 Another representation
-are `compressed sparse bitarrays <./sparse_compression.rst>`, whose format is also "self terminating", but only efficient for large sparsely populated bitarrays.
+is `compressed sparse bitarrays <./sparse_compression.rst>`, whose format is also "self terminating".
+This, format actually uses different representations dependent on how sparsely the population of the bitarray (even sections of the bitarray) is.
+For large sparse bitarrays, the format reduces (compresses) the amount of data very efficiently, while only requiring a very tiny overhead for non-sparsely populated bitarrays.